 The case is a reminder of the importance of clear drafting when entering into preliminary transaction documents, with the primary judge’s criticism of the HOA’s “Conditions Precedent” clause underpinning his Honour’s decision to order specific performance.
 Practitioners should take care when drafting such clauses, particularly where the agreement is expressed to be binding.

-A copy of the judgment, attaching the HOA, is available here.
+Get a copy of the judgment, attaching the HOA.

 For more information contact your Relationship Director about our Practical Guidance Mergers & Acquisitions module or visit our Practical Guidance website.